rebing/graphql-laravel/README.md

 In this case, nothing happens and `optional_id` will be treated as not being provided.

-To prevent such scenarios, you can enable the config option `detect_unused_variables` and set it to `true`.
+To prevent such scenarios, you can add the `UnusedVariablesMiddleware` to your `execution_middleware`.

 ## Configuration options